Alfresco/alfresco-ng2-components/ng2-components/ng2-activiti-tasklist/README.md

-# APS Task List Component for Angular
+# APS Task List Component

 Displays lists of process instances both active and completed, using any defined process filter, and render details of any chosen instance.